thephpleague/csv/docs/9.0/extensions/doctrine.md

 - **league/csv >= 9.6**
 - **doctrine/collection >= 1.6.0**

-but the latest stable version of each dependency is recommended.
+But the latest stable version of each dependency is recommended.

 ## Installation